github/docs/content/osmand/map/online-raster-maps.md

 Actions menu -> Download map or Update map !!!ADD variable pictures

 **Note**: the selected area is an area that you see on your screen.

-## Creation on new maps in PC
-Need to move to technical articles.
-It is possible to cache online maps with  [MapCreator](http://download.osmand.net/latest-night-build/OsmAndMapCreator-main.zip)  or  [SASPlanet](https://www.facebook.com/georsgis/videos/vb.332654947303300/2224656661106781/?type=2&theater)  for the offline usage.

-Despite the plugin being called  _'Online Maps'_, you can use the maps without the internet, as well.
-You just need to save the parts of maps (often called tiles) to use them later.
-Online tiles can be helpful when you need just a small section of the map or a specific type of it to use in the limited area, but don't want to download the whole region.
-They can come in handy in endless situations.

-### MOBAC

-You can also create your own map tiles using the Mobile Atlas Creator (MOBAC) software.
-It is a free open-source map creating tool you can use to make offline tile maps from different sources.
-Just [download](http://mobac.sourceforge.net/) the program, then run it.
-In the format choosing dialogue pick OsmAnd SQ Lite or OsmAnd tile storage.
-SQ Lite is a single file with the selected area while tiles are separate pieces of the map gathered on your device.
-SQ Lite often happens to be more convenient as it is stored in one place and occupies less storage space.
-Select an area, then choose an 'atlas' option, press Add selection and then click Load to save your tiles.
-You can also pick the map source, zoom levels and other features before loading.

-### Others

-Download a specific  **[Map Creator tool](http://download.osmand.net/latest-night-build/OsmAndMapCreator-main.zip)**  developed by OsmAnd team.

-Select the area you need to download, click on the Preload area, then set the smallest and the largest zoom levels you want to display and download the tiles.

-For  **Android version**  you can copy them to your phone's  _osmand/tiles/*tile type*_  folder.
-You'll also need to open the  _Configure map-.
-Overlay map_  and choose OsmAnd online tiles.

-For  **iOS version**  you can choose SQ Lite file in your phone (any messenger or dropbox), OsmAnd will suggest to add it.
-You'll also need to open  _Map-> Overlay / Underlay or Map type_  and choose new map source.

-You can use the tool - **SASPlanet**.
-There are many offline tile maps from different sources in SASPlanet.
-Just [download](http://www.sasgis.org/forum/viewtopic.php?f=52&t=2441) the program, then run it.
-How to work with SASPlanet you can look [here](https://www.youtube.com/watch?v=-0h_Vp-OCTU).
-In the format choosing dialogue pick OsmAnd SQ Lite or OsmAnd tile storage.
-SQ Lite is a single file with the selected area while tiles are separate pieces of the map gathered on your device.
-SQ Lite often happens to be more convenient as it is stored in one place and occupies less storage space.
-Select an area, then choose an 'atlas' option, press Add selection and then click Load to save your tiles.
-You can also pick the map source, zoom levels and other features before loading.